tildemit/course-matchup/README.md

 # MySQL + Flask Project

 This repo contains a setup for spinning up 3 Docker containers:
-1. A MySQL 8 container for obvious reasons
+1. A MySQL 8 container
-1. A Python Flask container to implement a REST API
+1. A Python Flask container with REST API
 1. A Local AppSmith Server

 ## How to setup and start the containers